jaymody/spaceship/README.md

 # Problem
 The goal is to build a deep learning model that can detect a hidden spaceship inside a noisy image.
 The model will take a single channel image as input and predict the rotated bounding box of the spaceship (if it exists).
-The bounding box can be used describing five parameters:
+The bounding box can be described using five parameters:
 - X and Y position (centre of the bounding box)
 - Yaw (direction of heading)
 - Width (size tangential to the direction of yaw)